How To Make An Infographic

 Creating a good infographic is more complicated than it looks.
 Before you start sketching out ideas, take some time to think about what you want your infographic to achieve.
 Is it supposed to be funny?
 Serious?
 Encourage sharing on social media.
 Try looking at successful infographics for inspiration and even hire a designer (they’re not expensive) if you have trouble making your idea come together in a way that pops.
 Once you have a solid concept in mind, it’s time to make sure all of your facts are accurate—if they aren’t, now’s probably not the best time to start telling people how something works!

 Get it published

 Once you’ve finished your infographic, find someone with a following (ideally within your target market) and ask if they would be willing to share it.
 If you have a website, set up an infographics page where users can download them for free.
-Just as many websites have contact us forms or pages, create one that encourages users to contact you via email when they like your infographic.
-Include a link in the footer of your email signature so people know how to find it on their own once they receive it via email.
+Just as many websites have to contact us forms or pages, create one that encourages users to contact you via email when they like your infographic.
+Please include a link in the footer of your email signature so people know how to find it on their own once they receive it via email.